-When a pupil leaves Test Valley School, the SENCO will forward relevant information about the pupil's needs and the efforts we have made to meet them.
-We maintain positive links with the colleges who receive our pupils.
-This is particularly so in respect of pupils with SEN. The school will comply with the LA requirement to retain the school record of all pupils with an Education Healthcare Plan for 21 years.
+When a pupil leaves Test Valley School, the SENCO will forward relevant information about the pupil's needs and access arrangements to their further education establishment.
+We maintain positive links with the colleges and 6th Forms who receive our pupils.
+This is particularly so in respect of pupils with SEND.
+The school will comply with the LA requirement to retain the school record of all pupils with an Education Healthcare Plan for 21 years.